dssg/aequitas/README.rst

 If you use Aequitas in a scientific publication, we would appreciate citations to the following paper:

-Pedro Saleiro, Benedict Kuester, Abby Stevens, Ari Anisfeld, Loren Hinkson, Jesse London, Rayid Ghani, Aequtias: A Bias and Fairness Audit Toolkit,  arXiv preprint arXiv:1811.05577 (2018). ( `PDF <https://arxiv.org/pdf/1811.05577.pdf>`_)
+Pedro Saleiro, Benedict Kuester, Abby Stevens, Ari Anisfeld, Loren Hinkson, Jesse London, Rayid Ghani, Aequitas: A Bias and Fairness Audit Toolkit,  arXiv preprint arXiv:1811.05577 (2018). ( `PDF <https://arxiv.org/pdf/1811.05577.pdf>`_)

 |
 |